NCDD’s Discussion Lists

 Activity on the list varies from week to week depending on the topics that are brought up on the list.
 One week there may only be three or four messages, another week there may be dozens.
 If you find the number of messages to be too much, you can email Joy Garman (our Office Manager) at email@example.com and ask her to switch you to the daily digest version so you receive only one message a day.

-Archives of the NCDD Discussion list are available online (you’ll need to register in the L-Soft system first).
+Archives of the NCDD Discussion list are available online.
 Archives go back to March 2006.
 See this link for instructions for accessing the archives.
 Subscribers can also follow messages to the list through the list’s RSS feed.

 Subscribe to the NCDD Discussion list by sending a blank email to NCDD-Discussionfirstname.lastname@example.org (or email email@example.com and ask Joy to add you).
 And if you’re already subscribed to the list, send your messages to the list via this email address: NCDD-Discussion@lists.thataway.org.